fivethirtyeight/data/fifa/README.md

 ### FIFA

-This directory contains the code and data behind the story [How To Break FIFA](http://fivethirtyeight.com/features/how-to-break-fifa/).
+This directory contains the data behind the story [How To Break FIFA](http://fivethirtyeight.com/features/how-to-break-fifa/).

 The data file `fifa_countries_audience.csv` includes the following variables: